Kypria-LLC/SISYPHUS/README.md

 - Stamp the **canon logbook** with pledge timestamp, tier, and sigil

 Every repo entry, artifact, and role is a piece of the living legend.
 Choose your path.
 Bind your name.
+---

+## ⚖ Keeper’s Governance
+In the endless pursuit, each push of the stone is recorded.
+Commits may be frequent and direct, but the lineage binds them into the myth of the climb.

+📜 *Lineage is our law.
+Precision is our craft.
+Myth is our breath.*